Owner's

 Scope of Services

-The professional engineering firm responsible for the final design and for certifying that the construction matches the approved plans.
+The professional engineering firm responsible for the final design and for certifying that construction matches the approved plans.